pamosima/network-mcp-docker-suite/README.md

 # For ISE MCP server (if using --profile ise or --profile all)
 cp ise-mcp-server/.env.example ise-mcp-server/.env
 nano ise-mcp-server/.env

+# For Splunk MCP server (if using --profile splunk or --profile all)
+cp splunk-mcp-server/.env.example splunk-mcp-server/.env
+nano splunk-mcp-server/.env

 # For IOS XE MCP server (if using --profile ios-xe or --profile all)
 cp ios-xe-mcp-server/.env.example ios-xe-mcp-server/.env